 ZN-d5 is our oral selective inhibitor of B-cell lymphoma 2 (BCL-2), in development initially for the treatment of hematologic malignancies.
 BCL-2 and BCL-xL are proteins that play a critical role in the regulation of cell death.
 The overexpression of BCL-2 and/or BCL-xL are frequently detected in numerous cancer types, which prevent apoptosis of cancer cells.
 We believe a BCL-2 inhibitor will restore the normal apoptosis process, making it an important target for cancer treatments.
 Utilizing our medicinal chemistry expertise, we have designed ZN-d5 to have optimized potency, selectivity and PK.

 We believe ZN-d5 is an attractive candidate for evaluation as a monotherapy and in combination with other therapies, including our oral SERD, ZN-c5, for the treatment of breast cancer.
-We submitted an IND to the FDA in March 2020 and plan to initiate a Phase 1 trial of ZN-d5 as a monotherapy in patients with AML or B-cell lymphoma in the first half of 2021.
+We plan to initiate a Phase 1 trial of ZN-d5 as a monotherapy in patients with AML or B-cell lymphoma in the first half of 2021.

 ZN-e4 is our oral, small molecule inhibitor of mutant epidermal growth factor receptor (EGFR) initially being developed for the treatment of non-small-cell lung carcinoma (NSCLC).
 EGFR regulates many cellular functions, including cell proliferation and survival, and is responsible for tumor growth in a number of cancers, including lung cancer.
 The inhibition of EGFR has already been clinically validated as an effective approach to treating NSCLC.
 However, the FDA-approved third-generation inhibitor of EGFR still has toxicities, including skin rashes, associated with first- and second-generation inhibitors.
 ZN-e4 is designed to achieve a similar potency and inhibition of EGFR, but is also designed to be more selective, tolerable and soluble in comparison to the current approved therapies.